00fast00/overwatch-widget/README.md

 > _WARNING_: This is in development, it does not much at the moment.

-A configurable and scriptable notification engine for [Recoil Engine](https://recoilengine.org/).
+A scriptable notification engine for [Recoil Engine](https://recoilengine.org/).

 ## Features